 National Volunteers’ Week runs from 1-7 June every year in the UK, providing an opportunity to celebrate and thank millions of volunteers for the massive contribution they make throughout the year.

-During an exceptionally difficult year, people from all corners of the UK have taken the time to volunteer and make a huge difference to people and their communities – just as they do every year.
+Despite recent challenges, people from all corners of the UK have taken the time to volunteer and make a huge difference to people and their communities – just as they do every year.